WordPress

 Static Content vs. Dynamic Content Caching

 Understand the difference between caching static content (unchanging files like images & CSS) & dynamic content (user-specific or frequently changing data).
-Properly balancing the caching of both can optimize wordpress performance!
+Properly balancing the caching of both can optimize WordPress performance!

 8. Troubleshooting Common Caching Issues